-For more information on counter-intuitive facts of ancient and medieval history, see Anthony Esolen’s The Politically Incorrect Guide to Western Civilization.
+For more information on the Normans and other counter-intuitive facts of ancient and medieval history, see Anthony Esolen’s The Politically Incorrect Guide to Western Civilization.

 The Normans that invaded England in 1066 came from Normandy in Northern France.
 However, they were originally Vikings from Scandinavia.
 From the eighth century Vikings terrorized continental European coastlines with raids and plundering.
 The proto-Normans instead settled their conquests and cultivated land.
 Over time they assimilated into medieval European society, abandoned paganism, and upheld conventional Christian norms.

 The land became known as Northmannia, the land of the Northmen.
 It was later shortened to Normandy.
-The Vikings intermarried with the French and by the year 1000, they were no longer Viking pagans, but French speaking Christians.
+The Vikings intermarried with the French and by the year 1000, they were no longer Viking pagans, but French-speaking Christians.

 They still held to their Viking enthusiasm of conquest abroad, howerver.
 In the year 1030 a group of Normans conquered land in Italy.
 By 1099 they had taken over most of Southern Italy.

 The Normans established many schools, monasteries, cathedrals and churches in both Italy and England and after conquering England built many castles to defend their new land.